 • PSC-Mercator Fellowship Program

-After the success of the first four PSC-Mercator PhD fellowships, the PSC and the Mercator Foundation Switzerland agreed to continue this promising fellowship program.
+After the success of the first four PSC-Mercator PhD fellowships, the PSC and the Mercator Foundation Switzerland are continuing this promising fellowship program.

-The research projects will deal with socially relevant issues from the perspective of at least two academic disciplines and in collaboration with relevant stakeholder(s).
+The research projects focus on socially relevant issues from the perspective of at least two academic disciplines and in collaboration with relevant stakeholder(s).
 The fellows will benefit from exposure to different methods, perspectives and solutions.
 The desired outcome is a new, more inclusive approach to research, bridging plant science and society.